BroadbandForum/usp-test/03-usp-records.md

 1. After sending the client certificate to the EUT, the EUT sends a TLS alert, terminating the session.
-2. After step 5, the EUT waits before retrying the session in accordance with the `SessionRetry` parameters found in step 1.
+2. After step 5, the EUT waits before retrying the session in accordance with the 'SessionRetry' parameters found in step 1.

 ## 3.6 Agent does not accept TLS renegotiation for E2E message exchange